 6.2 The Privacy Act permits the Commission to use or disclose personal information for another purpose (a secondary purpose) in specified circumstances, including where:

-6.3 The Commission publishes on its website hearings lists for the current day and following six days.
-Hearings lists generally include the names of any individual parties, the type of application, matter number and time and date of the proceedings (subject to any non-publication orders – see paragraph 6.13 below).
+6.3 The Commission publishes on its website lists for hearings and conferences on the current day and following six days (hearings lists).
+Hearings lists generally include the names of any individual parties, the type of application, matter number and time and date of the proceedings.
+Not all cases or case details may be listed on the Commission's website.
+For more information about non-publication orders see paragraph 6.13 below.

-6.4 Details of private hearings and conferences which are held at Commission premises are published on the hearing screens at the relevant Commission registry, but are not published on the Commission’s website.
+6.4 Details of hearings and conferences held at Commission premises are generally published on the hearing screens at the relevant Commission registry on the day.